shirtsgroup/physical_validation/doc/parsers.rst

 bare arrays and numbers are available, the  :class:`.SimulationData` objects combine ease-of-use and higher stability in form of input testing.

-The  :class:`.SimulationData` objects are consist of information about the simulation and the system.
+The  :class:`.SimulationData` objects are consisting of information about the simulation and the system.
 This information is collected in objects of different classes, namely